lando/core/docs/proxy.md

 #### Proxy URLs Create 404 Error in Firefox

 By default, Firefox will redirect `http` domains to `https`.
-If you have not [enabled https for your proxy URLs](#using-https), this will mean your proxy URLs will result in a `404 page not found` error
+If you have not [enabled https for your proxy URLs](#using-https), this will mean your proxy URLs will result in a `404 page not found` error.

 To fix this, either enable https for your Lando proxy urls, or disable HTTPS-Only Mode in Firefox following the steps under [Add exceptions for HTTP websites when you’re in HTTPS-Only Mode](https://support.mozilla.org/en-US/kb/https-only-prefs#w_add-exceptions-for-http-websites-when-youre-in-https-only-mode).